MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.59.md

 (ii) We prohibit anglers or visitors taking, possessing, or transporting more than one 3-quart plastic bag of sea shells per person per day from the refuge.

-(b) *Carolina Sandhills National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of mourning dove and woodcock on designated areas of the refuge subject to the following conditions:
+(b) *Carolina Sandhills National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of mourning dove and woodcock on designated areas of the refuge subject to the following conditions:

 (i) All hunters must carry a signed refuge general hunt permit (signed brochure) and government-issued picture identification.